Transactional emails: What they are, best practices, examples & templates

 Billing updates or invoices

 A billing update email is meant to verify that the payment information we have on file is accurate.
-It's a pre-dunning email to help avoid customer churn due to outdated payment details.
+It’s a pre-dunning email to help avoid customer churn caused by outdated payment details.

-Let's review Lyft's approach.
-This email stands out because of the prominent product image that clearly shows where to update payment information within the app.
+Let’s review Lyft’s approach.
+This email stands out for its prominent product image, which clearly shows where to update payment information in the app.

-Changes to terms of service or privacy policy
+Changes to the terms of service or privacy policy

-- Authenticate your sender's domain with your web hosting provider by setting up SPF, DKIM, and DMARC records.
-This helps establish your email sender's authenticity and increases the chances of your emails landing in the inbox.
+- Authenticate your sender’s domain by setting up SPF, DKIM, and DMARC records.
+This helps establish your sender identity and increases the chances of your emails reaching the inbox.

-- Build a strong sender reputation by gradually increasing the volume of your emails over time.
-This step allows you to gain the trust of email providers and improves your deliverability rates.
+- Build a strong sender reputation by gradually increasing email volume.
+This helps email providers trust your domain and improves deliverability rates.

-- Avoid using spam triggers in your emails, such as excessive exclamation points, all caps, or overuse of HTML.
+- Avoid using spam triggers in your emails, such as excessive exclamation points, all caps, or overly complex HTML.

 - Regularly clean your email list to reduce bounce rates and remove invalid email addresses.

-- Promptly address any email complaints to prevent being blacklisted.
+- Promptly address email complaints to avoid being blacklisted.

 Create customizable, on-brand templates for each transactional action you need.
 Include CTAs above the fold.
 Use clear, action-oriented subject lines to match the email’s content and increase open rates.

-Always include a 'ReplyTo' address so customers can easily reach out to you.
-Also, provide an option to unsubscribe to maintain your sender's reputation.
+Always include a ‘ReplyTo’ address so customers can easily reach out to you.
+Also, provide an unsubscribe option to maintain your sender’s reputation.

 Managing communication preferences is similar to curating a playlist.
-Just like you choose the perfect song for each playlist, users can pick their preferred way of getting messages.
-Ask users if they'd like to get transactional messages via push notifications, in-app messages, or SMS to ensure that the message is opened and read.
+Just like you choose the perfect song for each playlist, users can pick their preferred way to receive messages.
+Ask users whether they’d like to receive transactional messages via push notifications, in-app messages, or SMS to ensure they’re opened and read.

 At the same time, choose a backup channel that will be automatically activated for critical alerts.
-Collaborate with your team to ensure the brand's voice is consistent across all channels, maintaining a smooth user experience.
+Collaborate with your team to ensure the brand’s voice is consistent across all channels and maintain a smooth user experience.

 Use dynamic content in your transactional email templates to incorporate recipient-specific details.
 For example, in order confirmation messages, you could dynamically insert a delivery date.